catprisbrey/BackPacker/README.md

 ## Features

-- Import and merge data from multple image files at once
+- Import and merge the channels from multple image files at once
-- Separately assign each red, green, blue, and alpha channels
+- Separately assign each red, green, blue, and alpha channel
 - Live previews of color channel output
 - Easy node based UI makes for obvious channel mapping
 - Customize output image size from 8 pixels to 4k resolutions